madebykind/madebykind-v3/content/work/rewilding-britain.md

 related_work:
   - chapter
   - the-rivers-trust
-title: A platform to inspire rewilding projects across the country
-client: Rewilding Britain
 cover_img_alt: Rewilding Britain blog article page on a mobile screen.
 The mobile is on the ground in the woods
 block_class: bg-pink text-claret
 cta_class: bg-claret text-pink
+impact_img: images/jon-flobrant-v1ev6hudcie-unsplash.jpg
+client: Rewilding Britain
 intro: Rewilding Britain are the first and only country-wide organisation in Britain focusing on rewilding – acting as a catalyst for debate and action, and demonstrating the power of working with nature to tackle the climate emergency and the extinction crisis.
 featured: true
+title: A platform to inspire rewilding projects across the country
 date: 2023-06-28T11:07:38.606Z
 cover_img: images/work-rewilding-britain-phone-4.jpg
-impact_img: images/jon-flobrant-v1ev6hudcie-unsplash.jpg
-impact_img_alt: A misty forest
 key_stat:
   - 149-percent
-description: "Big thinking for a cause we really care about"
+description: Big thinking for a cause we really care about
 feature_content: "Rewilding Britain understood that they needed a digital partner to not only create a digital presence but to maintain it and evolve as their organisation does.
 We’ve been delighted to work with them for almost three years to constantly improve the performance and direction of their site as they continue to gain awareness and support on a national and international level. "
+impact_img_alt: A misty forest
 icon: rwb-logo
 feature_heading: Our partnership
 services: